llimllib/wasm_sqlite_with_stats/README.md

 extension](https://github.com/nalgeon/sqlean/blob/main/docs/stats.md) in it.

-As far as I know, you can't dynamically load extensions into the wasm version of sqlite, so I wanated to build a version that had it statically linked in.
+As far as I know, you can't dynamically load extensions into the wasm version of sqlite, so I wanted to build a version that had it statically linked in.

 As I don't know C very well, this seemed pretty hopeless - but thankfully I found [sqlite-lines](https://github.com/asg017/sqlite-lines/) by @asg017 (who